Individual Strategies -

 In some cases, third parties may also be liable, including:

-How much you can get and whether the driver’s or the rideshare company’s coverage will kick in depends on what the driver was doing at the time of the accident.1.
-The Driver Had Turned the Rideshare App ON and Was Either Transporting a Passenger or Was En Route to Pick Them Up
+How much you can get and whether the driver’s or the rideshare company’s coverage will kick in depends on what the driver was doing at the time of the accident.

 In that case, the rideshare company’s commercial insurance coverage will apply.
 It includes up to: